 Honestly, I think it’s pretty naively optimistic to expect that giving a horse a little bit of biotin biotin is going to make a big difference in your horse’s hooves, and particularly when you throw in all of the other factors, like shoeing, and trimming, and conformation, and environmental conditions, and diet.
 And I also think that it’s very unlikely that anyone is going to fund good studies to see if biotin works since, 1) It’s harmless, 2) Studies are time-consuming and expensive, and 3) People are buying the stuff, and why in the world would you want to spoil a good market?

 In addition to biotin, there are lots of other supplements to give to horses with poor hoof quality.
 Some of them may contain methionine, which is an amino acid that’s found in hooves.
-Amino acids are the buidling blocks of proteins, and hoof is mostly protein, so the (simplistic) idea is that you give the horse more building blocks and he’ll build what you want.
-From a physiology standpoint, that rationale is sort of like giving a bunch of monkeys a bunch of typewriters and expecting them to write the Gettysburg Address, and the fact is that research hasn’t supported methionins as being of benefit for growing hooves.
+Amino acids are the building blocks of proteins, and hoof is mostly protein, so the (simplistic) idea is that you give the horse more building blocks and he’ll build what you want.
+From a physiology standpoint, that rationale is sort of like giving a bunch of monkeys a bunch of typewriters and expecting them to write the Gettysburg Address.
+The fact is that research hasn’t supported methionine as being of benefit for growing hooves.

 Now if you’ve got a horse with bad hooves, and you want to give it a hoof supplement, that’s OK by me.
-But don’t count on ANY supplement to overcome bad management, bad shoeing, etc. If you’re worried about your horse’s hooves, have your veterinarian evaluate things, and come up with a good overall care program.
-And don’t expect too much from the supplements.
+But don’t count on ANY supplement to overcome bad management, bad shoeing, etc. If you’re worried about your horse’s hooves, have your veterinarian evaluate things, work with your farrier, and come up with a good overall care program.
+Try not to keep the hooves too wet or let them get too dry (depending on where you live, of course, trying to keep your horses at a particularly amount of hydration can be a bit of a challenge).
+Just don’t expect too much from the supplements.

 I’m not talking about shoeing and trimming here (those are other articles, which you can see if you CLICK HERE).
 Instead, I’m talking about hoof dressings, you know, the stuff that you can pain or rub on horse hooves to allegedly improve their quality.
 Here’s another area where there’s a limited amount of science, but we’ll do the best we can.